rpionke/hotday2019_contperf_openshift/README.md

 ### 2. Execute *./scripts/setup-infrastructure.sh*
 This will deploy a Jenkins service within your OpenShift Cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging* and *production* namespaces.
 NOTE: If you use a Mac, you can use the script *setup-infrastructure-macos.sh*.
-*Note that the script will run for some time (~5 mins), since it will wait for Jenkins to boot and set up some credentials via the Jenkins REST API.*
+*Note that the script will run for some time (~5 mins), since it will wait for Jenkins to boot and set up some credentials via the Jenkins REST API.*:

     ```
     $ ./scripts/setup-infrastructure.sh
     ```

 ### 3. Login to Jenkins
 Afterwards, you can login using the default Jenkins credentials (admin/AiTx4u8VyUV8tCKk).
 It's recommended to change these credentials right after the first login.
-You can get the URL of Jenkins by executing
+You can get the URL of Jenkins by executing:

     ```
     $ oc get route jenkins -n cicd
     ```

 ### 4. Verify the installation
 In the Jenkins dashboard, you should see the following pipelines: